 This inventory is kept in the warehouses, and they are then declared on the financial statements as closing inventory of the Company.

-Inventory impacts all the three different types of financial statements, i.e., the Income Statement, the Balance Sheet, and the Cash Flow Statement.
+Inventory impacts all three different types of financial statements, i.e., the Income Statement, the Balance Sheet, and the Cash Flow Statement.

 In the Income Statement, closing inventory calculates the cost of goods sold.
 It is subtracted from the sum of opening inventory and Purchases to calculate the cost incurred on the cost of goods sold.